Drive sales on autopilot with ecommerce-focused features

 3. How can I improve my email subject lines?

 Email subject lines can make or break your email open rates.
-To improve your email subject lines, try cutting the length, personalizing it, eliminating spammy words, creating urgency, and testing multiple subject lines to pick the best-performing one.
+To improve your email subject lines, try cutting the length, personalizing them, eliminating spammy words, creating urgency, and testing multiple subject lines to pick the best-performing one.
 Try Omnisend’s free subject line tester to see how you can make improvements.

 4. What is a good open rate for a newsletter?